-I don't mind being open about the fact that I pretty much fell for a digital marketing scam enquiry I'd received through my website last week.
+I don't mind being open about the fact that I fell for a digital marketing scam enquiry I'd received through my website last week.

 I have to give the disclaimer here that normally I am pretty good at spotting scams, which can be summarised by the admission that I am a very naturally sceptical person (both online and offline!) 😬

-Somehow this lead enquiry slipped through my usual radar, I think because of the different lead enquiry system I have in place (more on that later).
+Somehow this lead enquiry slipped through my usual radar, I think because of the different lead enquiry system I have in place which broke up the formating, making it harder to spot the tale-tale signs (more on that later).

 I wanted to own up to my mistake, largely because if I can still fall for scams having spent (wasted?) the best part of 15 years at a computer, maybe it could happen to someone else too???